It’s Suffolk’s county town and steeped in old English history, but is there really much more to Ipswich than meets the eye?

 The town’s port is still a major note of significance in British industry – and when combined with Harwich and Felixstowe, is second in Europe only to Rotterdam by scale.

-Ipswich Market is held every Tuesday, Thursday, Friday and Saturday, and offers a vast range of food, crafts, clothes and other delights.
+Suffolk is known for its great selection of markets, and Ipswich Market is no exception.
+Held every Tuesday, Thursday, Friday and Saturday, it offers a vast range of food, crafts, clothes and other delights.
 Ipswich Market was awarded the Best Small Market of the Year 2010.

 Some things you might not know about Ipswich: